 - Gastric plication offers more restriction than Lap-band surgery.
 Reports on Gastric Plication surgery show 60-65% excess body weight loss in one year vs. 45-55% for Lap- band surgery (although individual results will vary, this is the average).

-- Few food restrictions compared to Gastric Bypass or Lap-band surgeries.
+- Few food restrictions compared to bypass or Lap-band surgeries.
 Patients can eat most anything, because even though the stomach is drastically reduced in size, it is not surgically altered and functions normally.

-- Gastric Plication can be reversed more easily than any other surgery.
+- Gastric Plication can be reversed more easily than any other procedure.

 - Gastric Plication is safer than all other weight loss surgeries (less than 1% complication rate in Dr. Talebpour's studies).